nizyu/kaggle-python-jupyterlab/README.md

 ## What is this?

-This is a Docker image for joining Kaggle's competition from JypyterLab running locally.
+This is a Docker image for joining Kaggle's competition from JupyterLab running locally.

 ## How to use.